Her Soul's Song: Reviews

 Lengthy detailed reviews for short films were rare.
 The Hollywood magazines primarily reviewed feature films and only gave short films honorable mention.
 Of course, in 1916, movie magazines were evolving and becoming more sophisticated like the movies they checked and advertised.

-Critical response

 In the June 17, 1916 issue of The Moving Picture World, the movie staff reviewed the film:

 The story is a good one and is given a fine presentation.
 The ornamented title and subtitles are decidedly artistic, and the two principals are pleasing.
 The baby also shares the honors, being uncommonly attractive.

 In the June 17, 1916 issue of The Moving Picture World, under the section - Tabloid Reviews for the Busy Exhibitor:

 This drama, though seemingly wildly impossible, makes very good entertainment.
 The subtitles are written across the scenes in most instances.
 Dorothy Davenport and Emory Johnson are the principals.

 Preservation status

-A report created by film historian and archivist David Pierce for the Library of Congress claims:

-75% of original silent-era films have perished.

-14% of the 10,919 silent films released by major studios exist in their original 35mm or other formats.

-11% survive in full-length foreign versions or on film formats of lesser image quality.
 Many silent-era films did not survive for reasons as explained on this Wikipedia page.

 According to the Library of Congress, all known copies of this film are lost.